hashicorp/vault/.github/pull_request_template.md

   applying the patch for this PR to the ENT repo and running tests doesn't break any tests.
 Sometimes ENT only tests rely on public functions in CE files.
+- [ ] If this change has an associated Jira, please link it in the description.
+- [ ] If this change has an associated RFC, please link it in the description.
+- [ ] If this change has an associated ENT PR, please link it in the description.
+- [ ] If this is a normal PR, please remember to merge your PRs using the `Squash and merge` button and _NOT_ the `Merge` button that creates a separate merge commit.
+The button that creates a separate merge commit should only be used for manual CE -> ENT merge PRs (which won't happen in this repo anyway).